learnbyexample/curated_resources/books_movies_tvshows/books.md

 * Gone Girl
 * The Millennium trilogy
 * The Day of the Jackal
+* The Silence of the Lambs
+* Red Dragon
+* Godfather
+* The Devotion of Suspect X
 * The Da Vinci Code
 * Angels & Demons
 * Honor among Thieves
+* The Clifton Chronicles
-* The Silence of the Lambs
+* Paths of Glory
-* Red Dragon
 * If Tomorrow Comes
-* Godfather
-* The Devotion of Suspect X

 <br>
 # <a name="feel-good,-humor-and-others"></a>Feel good, Humor and Others